 Ways to earn with a pickup truck

-Start a moving service
+Start a removal service

-Every household would have items people no longer need, making your truck the perfect vehicle to make money hauling stuff to the junkyard.
+Every household would have items people no longer need, making your pickup truck work as the perfect vehicle to make money hauling stuff to the junkyard.
 From old mattresses and bed frames to broken appliances such as TVs and fridges, your truck’s bed can accommodate all this junk to help people make more room in their homes.

 From hauling junk, you can branch off and have a few other means of earning money apart from the people who need to get rid of their unwanted items.
 You have the options of reselling, recycling, or partnering with a junkyard to do freelance hauling—either way, it’s money in the bank.